EchoRep/learngit/README.md

+# learngithi
-# learngithi this is a readme file
+this is a readme file
+and this is second change